 The moral message is, of course, the typical ‘ugly duckling’ story of an individual who is mocked for being different but uses those differences to thrive and truly become herself.

-Teenage girls are a key audience demographic – the trials of friendship, insecurities concerning looks and the subsequent makeovers, along with youthful crushes will strike a chord with many an adolescent female.
-Still, finding yourself; remaining true to your beliefs and standing up against the majority – not to mention fighting racism and prejudice and protecting freedom of speech – are themes that any theatre-goer will identify with.
+Teenage girls are clearly a target audience.
+The trials of friendship, insecurities concerning looks and the subsequent makeovers, along with youthful crushes will strike a chord with many young women.
+Still, finding yourself; remaining true to your beliefs and standing up against the majority — not to mention fighting racism and prejudice and protecting freedom of speech — are themes that any theatregoer will identify with.

-As you would expect from a landmark musical, there are plenty of clever lighting and stage tricks – flying is used throughout and never fails to impress.
-Nonetheless, all the smoke and mirrors would be worth nothing without the stellar performances from the whole cast.
+As you would expect from a landmark musical, there is plenty of wizardry with lighting.
+Flying is used throughout, which never fails to impress.
+Still, all the smoke and mirrors would be meaningless without the stellar performances from the cast.
 The leads belt out their power ballads, vocalizing their trials and tribulations in spine-tingling songs, including the monumental Defying Gravity.
 Notably, there is not a single dud musical number in the show.